2018-19 Personally Speaking Author Series

-As has been the case in our seven previous seasons, Personally Speaking in 2017-2018 will take you on often unexpected, sometimes uncomfortable, but always interesting journeys that range from the role of food in shaping culture to the role of slaves in the abolition movement and from the influence of Asheville’s Thomas Wolfe to defining genocide in 2017.
+As has been the case in our eight previous seasons, Personally Speaking in 2018-19 will take you on often unexpected, sometimes uncomfortable, but always interesting journeys that range from politics to fiction and from history to mystery.

-Four UNC Charlotte scholar/researchers will lead conversations about books they have written and how they came to write them during this 8th year of the annual series presented UNC Charlotte’s College of Liberal Arts & Sciences, J. Murrey Atkins Library and UNC Charlotte Center City.
+Five UNC Charlotte scholar/researchers will lead conversations about books they have written and how they came to write them during this 9th year of the annual series presented by UNC Charlotte’s College of Liberal Arts & Sciences, J. Murrey Atkins Library and UNC Charlotte Center City.

-The events are open to the public without charge, but registration is requested.
-To register for any of the talks, please RSVP here.
+The events are open to the public without charge, but registration is required.

 “We offer this series to engage the community in conversations about relevant topics considered in books written by our faculty,” said Nancy A. Gutierrez, dean of the College of Liberal Arts & Sciences.
 “Not only is this a way for us to connect with the community, but it also is a way to share knowledge and spark discussion.”